gamma-opt/ShelfSpaceAllocation.jl/docs/src/guide.md

 ## Examples
 Examples are located in the `examples` directory.
-Inside, the `script.jl` the file demonstrates how to run the optimization model on different example instances.
+Inside, the `run.jl` the file demonstrates how to run the optimization model on different example instances.
+There is also a Jupyter notebook version, `examples/example.ipynb`, of the file.
 Example instances can be found from the `examples/instances` directory.
 There are three instances in total, *small*, *medium* and *large*, named by their relative size.
 The computational complexity of solving the instances increases as the size increases.

 ```@example
 using CSV #hide